 If you’ve found yourself searching for a remedy to banish clogged pores from your face entirely, join the club.
 Clogged pores are a common skin care concern that can be a major pain, and knowing how to handle them can be a challenge, too.
 The truth is, before even knowing how to clean out clogged pores, you’ll need to learn a few basics, starting with the answer to one important question: What causes clogged pores?

 Here, we’re sharing what you should know about clogged pores, including what clogged pores look like, some of the most effective pore-clogging ingredients you can use to treat them and skin care tips you can use to manage and get rid of clogged pores.

 What Are Pores?

 According to the American Academy of Dermatology (AAD), there are little pockets called sweat glands in the middle layer of your skin (the dermis).
-These glands make sweat—as you’d expect—which goes through little tubes and comes out of tiny holes called pores.
-Pores play an essential role in keeping our bodies cool (through sweat) and flushing out toxic substances the body doesn’t need.
-And when those pores get clogged they can lead to breakouts and severe acne.
+As the name suggests, these glands make sweat, which go through little tubes and come out of tiny holes called pores.
+Pores play an essential role in keeping our bodies cool and flushing out toxic substances the body doesn’t need.
+When those tiny pores get clogged with dirt, oils or dead skin, they can lead to breakouts and severe acne.

 4 Common Causes Of Clogged Pores

 If you’ve been experiencing breakouts, it could be due to clogged pores.
-Read on to find out more about these common causes and products you can use to help purify the skin.
+Read on to learn about four of the main causes of clogged pores.

 1. Dead Skin